eBPF Tutorial by Example 1: Hello World, Framework and Development

 }

-This program defines a handle_tp function and attaches it to the sys_enter_write tracepoint using the SEC macro (i.e., it is executed when the write system call is entered).
-The function retrieves the process ID of the write system call invocation using the bpf_get_current_pid_tgid and bpf_printk functions, and prints it in the kernel log.
+This program defines a handle_tp function and attaches it to the sys_enter_write tracepoint using the SEC macro.
+This means it gets executed every time the write system call is entered.
+The function retrieves the process ID of the current process and prints it to the kernel log using bpf_printk

 To compile and run this program, you can use the ecc tool and ecli command.
 First, on Ubuntu/Debian, execute the following command: